FAQs

 The enforcement process is outlined in the Technical Guidance and is the primary guide to meeting the requirements of the Poseidon Principles.
 The Secretariat, in conjunction with the Steering Committee, will, as outlined in the Governance Rules, update the Technical Guidance to ensure the Poseidon Principles are up to date.

 Lenders are within their rights under most current loan covenants to demand disclosure of data necessary to comply with the initial Poseidon Principles.
-It was at the request of shipowners in the drafting group that the Poseidon Principles should include a standardized covenant clause covering the more specific information so that they do not have to negotiate similar wording with every lender.
+It was at the request of shipowners in the drafting group that the Poseidon Principles should include a standardised covenant clause covering the more specific information so that they do not have to negotiate similar wording with every lender.

-While the covenant wording is strongly recommended, it is not compulsory for Signatories.
-However, if all Signatories start using it in new loan agreements it will de facto be in common usage.
+While the covenant wording is strongly recommended, it is not compulsory for signatories.
+However, if all signatories start using it in new loan agreements it will de facto be in common usage.
 There is no suggestion that existing loan agreements should be amended.

 Reporting & transparency